What Thinking OS Does

 - Every refusal carries a code and a short, human-readable rationale.

-- Each code is mappable to your firm’s frameworks (ethics rules, ISO 37301, FRCP, internal policies).
+- Each code is mappable to your firm’s governance frameworks (ethics rules, internal policies, and applicable supervisory standards).

 - The artifact tells you who should fix what (role, consent, vertical, motion, evidence, authority, flood, etc.).